Debt management plans

 You may be able to have a DMP through NDL if you can:

 - afford to pay at least £5 to each of your debts every month; and

 How does a DMP work?

 First you need to put together a budget sheet to see whether you have enough available income.
-You can use our online budget tool Your budget to create a personal budget or our self-help pack which includes a paper budget sheet and a guide on how to complete it.
+You can use our online budget tool Your budget to create a personal budget.

 - Add up all your household income.
 Then add up all your essential expenses, like rent, mortgage, household bills, food, travel, child care.

 - Take the second figure from the first.

 - What you have left over is your available income to pay your debts.